 “Sure,” I said.
 “Fire away.”

-So he told me what his girlfriends told him women wanted.
-Some of it took me by surprise, especially this thing he called yodeling in the valley.
+So he told me what his girlfriends told him women wanted, and we drank our Manhattans and then had another round.
+Most of what he told me took me by surprise, especially this thing he called yodeling in the valley.

 “Okay,” I said.
 “I will.”

-What the hell, if he had all these girlfriends, he must know what he was talking about.
+What the hell, if he had all these girlfriends, he must know what he was talking about, even if he wasn’t Jesus.

-It was after last call, Freddy and Ursula had packed up their instruments and gone, everyone was drifting out of the bar, and Steve and I did too.
+It was after last call, Freddy and Ursula had packed up their instruments and gone, the bartender had turned the lights up, everyone was drifting out of the bar, and Steve and I did too.

 Outside we shook hands.

-“Sure you wouldn’t like to come up to my place for a nightcap, Arnold?” he said.
+“Sure you wouldn’t like to come up to my place for a nightcap, Arthur?” he said.

 “I understand.
-Your lady friend is waiting for you.”
+Your lady friend is waiting for you I’ll bet.”

 It seemed easier just to say yeah, so I said, “Yeah.”